Los Angeles Sexual Harassment Attorney

 Sexual harassment of any kind negatively affects the targeted individual and may even impact workers who aren’t targeted.
 As a result of the harassment, they may have trouble performing their work and suffer from emotional and mental distress.

-How Sexual Harassment Manifests in the Workplace
+Recognizing Sexual Harassment in the Workplace

 Anyone who has ever been the victim of sexual harassment knows that it can deprive someone of their dignity.
 Sexual harassment is a form of gender discrimination that should not be tolerated in the workplace.
 Just as with other types of workplace discrimination, there are both overt and subtle examples that are just as damaging.